 Companies that make employees’ safety and health a priority often invest in formal safety programs that are directed by a safety manager or, in the case of many large companies, a team of safety professionals.
-This is especially evident when working in high-risk industries such as marine cargo handling and ship building or repair.
+This is especially evident when working in high-risk industries such as marine cargo handling and shipbuilding or repair.

 When evaluating the effectiveness of your safety staff, consider the nine following guidelines:

-- Successful safety programs are led by management professionals who are knowledgeable in the safety regulations pertaining to their specific industry as well as the best safety practices associated the work being performed.
+- Successful safety programs are led by management professionals who are knowledgeable in the safety regulations pertaining to their specific industry as well as the best safety practices associated with the work being performed.
 This typically involves managers who have years of on-the-job experience and can guide the workforce in a positive direction.
 Effective safety managers also prove to be good coaches with excellent communication skills.

 - Safety managers should have good communication with upper management, keeping them abreast on leading (safety audits/inspections) and lagging (incident rate/trends) indicators.